Essential enhancements in Abelian networks: continuity and uniform strict monotonicity: Introduction

 where $\mathcal{P}_{\lambda, \mu }$ is the law of the initial particle configuration and of the random instructions.
-The two following properties of the \textit{odometer} -- a fundamental quantity which counts how many times the active particles jump from any vertex -- are derived and used for the proof of (\ref{eq:inequality}).
+The two following properties of the \textit{odometer} -- a fundamental quantity which counts how many times an active particle jumps from each vertex -- are derived and used for the proof of (\ref{eq:inequality}).
 The first property is that the removal of a `sleep' instruction does not affect the value of the odometer, unless such a removed instruction occupies a very specific location in the array of instructions.
-Such a property allows us to the deduce that, on any given vertex, at most one instruction is `sleeping essential'.
-The second property is as follows: If removing a sleep instruction lets the event $\mathcal{A}$ occur, then also adding a particle at the same vertex lets the event $\mathcal{A}$ occur, provided that $\mathcal{A}$ is increasing.
-This leads to the conclusion that, if on a vertex we have a sleeping-essential instruction, then the vertex is also particle-essential.
+Such a property allows us to the deduce that, on each vertex, at most one instruction is `sleeping essential'.
+The second property states that if the removal of a sleep instruction lets the event $\mathcal{A}$ occur, then also the addition of a particle at the same vertex lets $\mathcal{A}$ occur, provided that $\mathcal{A}$ is relevant.
+This leads to the conclusion that if on a vertex we have a sleeping-essential instruction, then the vertex is also particle-essential.
 Such two properties combined allow the comparison between the partial derivatives and lead to (\ref{eq:inequality}).

-In the third step we derive our monotonicity theorem by using the differential inequality, (\ref{eq:inequality}), and we derive our main continuity theorem by using our monotonicity theorem.
+In the \textit{third step} we derive our monotonicity theorem by using the differential inequality, (\ref{eq:inequality}), and we derive our main continuity theorem by using our monotonicity theorem.

-We conclude with some natural questions which might be answered by further developing such a framework.
+We conclude with some natural questions which might be answered by further developing our framework.
 To begin, the derivation of the inverse of the inequality (\ref{eq:inequality}) (with some other positive and bounded constant uniformly in $\mathcal{A}$ in place of $\frac{1}{\lambda(1+\lambda)}$) would allow us to answer the following open question.